 There is a corner in Tuscany, straddled between the provinces of Livorno and Grosseto, in which six protected areas share a territory rich in history and nature.
 In this small fraction of land, the sand dunes that run along the coast of the Tyrrhenian Sea transform themselves into a shaded and forested environment, sloping inland into a sea of wooded hills.
-This is the area of the Val di Cornia, a district consisting of two coastal parks, an archaeological park, an archaeological mining park, a forestry park, a protected nature reserve and thee museums that narrate the local history.
+This is the area of the Val di Cornia, a district consisting of two coastal parks, an archaeological park, an archaeological mining park, a forestry park, a protected nature reserve and three museums that narrate the local history.

 From the coast to the inland, the parks of the Val di Cornia wind through nature, becoming an true playground for lovers of the outdoors who, within a small area, can at the same time find unique and very different natural environments.

 The coastal area of Rimigliano, the first of the six parks starting from the furthest north, is a long green strip of land overlooking the sea, composed of oaks and pine trees among which thousands of cicadas sings in the summer season.

 The Sterpaia Nature Park, also facing the Tyrrhenian, is a precious example of a humid forest, typical of the ancient coastal landscape of the Maremma.
 Saved after years of battling against unregulated construction activities, it extends over a surface area of circa 300 hectares, across dunes, woodland and clearings.

 Amid the leaves, the splendours of the Montioni Natural Park and the forest of Poggio Neri can also be found.
 Among the inland hills covered by holm oaks, chestnuts and oak trees, there are many trekking routes which can be done by foot, on horseback or by mountain-bike.
 These were the areas of the coalmen and woodsmen, people of another age who experienced the woods daily and were able to obtain its precious fruits.